 I jumped into learning all about the home-based travel agent business and just ran with the vision.
 With my creative background in weddings and entrepreneurial spirit, I thought this is perfect because I can combine my love for travel with my love for planning things for people.

-You stumbled upon, for a lack of a better word, this travel opportunity.
+You stumbled upon this travel opportunity.
 When did it become a reality for you?

 I’ll give a quick shout-out to Stephanie at HostAgencyReviews.com.
 She gives agents really helpful information about getting started as a home-based agent.
 I was able to read reviews and pick out a host agency and literally I was ready to sell travel.

-What is it about wedding and event planning that transitions well into this industry?
+What is it about wedding and event planning that transitions well into group travel planning?

 I think number one is just being naturally detailed and organized because weddings have a lot of moving parts.
 The other side is the creativity.
 Brides are always inspired by something, they don’t just wake up and say, “I’m going to get married.”
 There’s a lot of planning, a lot of Pinterest’ing that goes into it.